lscorcia/keycloak-cieid-provider/README.md

 ## Status
 This project is still at an alpha stage.
 It is currently under development and things may change quickly.
-It builds and successfully allows triggering the CIE ID authentication process, but that's pretty much it, I'm still working on it and I haven't tested it at all since I don't have access to a CIE card.
+It builds and successfully allows the CIE ID authentication process, but I'm still working on it and I haven't tested it extensively since I don't have access to the CIE ID Production environment yet.
 As far as I know it has not been used in Production in any environment yet.

 Until the project gets to a stable release, it will be targeting the most recent release of Keycloak as published on the website (see property `version.keycloak` in file `pom.xml`).
-Currently the main branch is targeting Keycloak 13.0.0-SNAPSHOT. **Do not use this provider with previous versions of Keycloak, it won't work!**
+Currently the main branch is targeting Keycloak 12.0.0. **Do not use this provider with previous versions of Keycloak, it won't work!**

 If you are evaluating this solution, my suggestion is to test the provider by compiling Keycloak